tedkirkpatrick/474-14-1/Coding.md

 ---
-layout: jumbocourse
+layout: course
 title: Coding standards
 coding-activation: class="active"
 ---
 And here will go the coding standards.
-Call the Waaahmbulance!